kantega/storm-twitter-workshop/README.md

         cd cheating
         mvn compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=storm.starter.TwitterFunTopology

-9. You should now get continuous output and no errors
+9. You should now start getting continuous output for 10 seconds.
+After this a file tweet.txt should have been generated that contains some twitter messages.
+If this file is empty, look at console output.

 ## STEP TWO ##
 ### Storm: My first topology
 Goal: Print out tweets
-1. Modify TwitterFunTopology.java: Define your Twitter query (location and topic based)
+1. Modify TwitterFunTopology.java: Define your Twitter query (location and topic based).
+Run your  twe
 2. Build a topology that use your twitter query and routes the twitter messages to the FileWriterBolt (Replace the todo's with implementations).

 ## STEP THREE ##
 ### Storm: Extracting hashtags